Multiple Myeloma Treatment

 Chemotherapy

-Chemotherapy is the use of drugs to stop cancer cells.
+Chemotherapy is the use of drugs to kill cancer cells.
 Chemotherapy works by targeting fast-growing cells, such as cancer cells.
-However, there are other fast-growing cells in the body that can also be affected, such as those in the gastrointestinal tract and hair.2
+However, other fast-growing cells in the body can also be affected, such as those in the gut and hair.2

 Chemotherapy drugs may be used together with other drugs or alone.
-They may be taken by mouth or injected into a vein or muscle.
-Frontline treatment for multiple myeloma is usually a combination of 2 small molecule inhibitors (a proteasome inhibitor and an immunomodulator), with or without an antibody, and steroids2
+They may be taken by mouth or injected into a vein or muscle, depending on the specific medicine.2

 Targeted therapy

-Targeted therapies are cancer treatments that block or slow the spread of cancer.
-They do this by interfering with specific areas of cancer cells involved in the growth of cancer cells or by focusing on specific features that are unique to cancer cells.2
+Targeted therapies are cancer treatments that block or slow specific cancer cells.
+They do this by interfering with specific areas of cancer cells involved in growth.
+They may also target specific features that are unique to cancer cells.2

 While chemotherapy drugs typically kill cancer cells, targeted therapy usually blocks the growth of cancer cells.
 Types of targeted therapy used to treat multiple myeloma include:2,3

-- Monoclonal antibodies – These antibodies are created in a lab to identify and block cancer growth or kill cancer cells.
-They may also be used to deliver chemotherapy drugs to cancer cells.
+- Monoclonal antibodies – antibodies designed to target proteins on cancer cells or deliver chemotherapy drugs to cancer cells

 Immunotherapy